oracle/oci-python-sdk/docs/raw-requests.rst

     url = 'https://iaas.us-phoenix-1.oraclecloud.com/20160918/instances[...]'
     response = requests.get(url, auth=auth)

-Remember that the result will come back as a json blob, and is not automatically unpacked into the corresponding model instance.
+Remember that the result will come back in its raw form and is not unpacked into a model instance.
 You will need to handle the (de)serialization yourself.

 The following creates a new user by talking to the identity endpoint: